 She describes five-year-old Jessica, a head-banging “shrieker”.
 Jessica’s not toilet-trained, and she’s attracted to faeces – her own and any other animals.
 “That’s autism for you.
 Universally, humans find excrement disgusting, but some of my kids are the opposite.”

-Tammy stares at Dina with incredulity.
+Tammy stares at Dana with incredulity.
 She chooses her words carefully.
-“I love children, Dina.
-But, I don’t think I could do it.
+“I love children, but I don’t think I could do it.
 Your work’s way beyond my comfort zone.
 And, I don’t think I’m abnormal.
 But you?
 You not only do the work, but you also seem to really enjoy it.”

 Passion and patience

-“Well, you have to understand, I don’t enjoy cleaning the stuff off the wall either.
-But, my passion is in the relationship.
+“Well, you have to understand, I don’t enjoy cleaning the stuff off the wall either” replies Dana, “but, my passion is in the relationship.
 I have a great relationship with the parents, and don’t believe the nonsense about autism tearing families apart; most of the families are well bonded.
 But more than that, it’s the trust, the confidence and the loyalty that develops between the children and me.
 Mainstream kids just don’t have that intensity with their teachers.”

 To illustrate, she describes the defining moment with Jessica.
 The ‘miracle’ happened the second week in the term.
 She asked Jessica to sit on the mat with the other students.
-The first miracle: Jessica looked at Dina.
+The first miracle: Jessica looked at Dana.
 Miracle 2: She stopped banging her head against the wall.
 Third: She stopped screaming.
 Fourth: She quietly sat on the mat.
-And then, miracle of all miracles: She took Dina’s hand and held it in hers!
+And then, miracle of all miracles: She took Dana’s hand and held it in hers!
 It was Jessica’s first affectionate gesture at school.
-“This is the trust,’’ says Dina, as she holds up and shakes her clenched fists to demonstrate.
+“This is the trust,’’ says Dana, as she holds up and shakes her clenched fists to demonstrate.

-We stare at Dina, silent, in awe.
+We stare at Dana, silent, in awe.
 And, perhaps somewhat ashamed in our knowledge that we wouldn’t do what she does.
-“To quote the famous poet, Blake, Dina,” I chip in, “You really do see A world in a grain of sand, and A heaven in a wild flower.”
-Dina doesn’t respond.
-She’s so passionate about her work; she’s on a roll.
+“To quote the famous poet, Blake,” I chip in, “you really do see A world in a grain of sand, and A heaven in a wild flower.”

 The ABC’s of ABA